nucleic/enaml/docs/source/get_started/anatomy.rst

 The application data models, business logic, and other support code live in ``.py`` files.
 While Enaml has the capability to interface with nearly any data model framework, it supports the `Atom`_ model framework out of the box.
-The full discussion of working with data models is given in the :doc:`models` article.
+The full discussion of working with data models is given in the :doc:`syntax` article.
 For now, the simple model given below is sufficient for the current example, and should be fairly self-explanatory.